deployment

 ):

-Usage: chr deployment inspect [OPTIONS]
+Usage: chr deployment inspect [<options>]

 Inspect the API of a deployed blockchain

--d, --network TEXT Specify which deployment target to use
+-d, --network=<text> Specify which deployment target to use

--bc, --blockchain TEXT Name of blockchain to deploy
+-bc, --blockchain=<text> Name of blockchain in deployment configuration

 Options:

--m, --modules MODULES Explicitly state which module to inspect (Comma
+-m, --modules=<modules> Explicitly state which module to inspect (comma

 separated)